Plant City, Florida: Bruton Memorial Library

 The Quintilla Geer Bruton Memorial Library is located in Plant City and was built in 1960.
 It is a part of the Tampa-Hillsborough County Public Library Cooperative but is under the jurisdiction of the City of Plant City.
 There are 44,000 members as of 2014.

 Bruton Memorial Library offers programs for children, young adults, and adults.
 Bruton Memorial Library also offers free access to multiple databases, tutoring websites, ebooks, emagazines, and movie streaming.
 Computers are available for use, as are laptops that can be used only within the library.
 A variety of activities and services are available to a variety of patrons, from book clubs to extensive workshops regarding the beginnings and upkeep of the cultivation of homes and gardens, as well as crafts available on Mondays and hobbyists convening for fabric arts like knitting or crocheting two Fridays a month.
 Crafts also extend to children and teens as well.

 Economy

 Wish Farms, the largest strawberry producer in Florida, has a large presence in Plant City.

 Transportation

 Aviation

 Plant City Airport is a public-use airport located 2 mi southwest of the central business district.

+Bus

+A Greyhound bus serves the city twice a day, with one bus going to Tampa and one going to Lakeland, West Palm Beach, Ft.
+Lauderdale, and Miami.